Stoke St Gregory History Pages

 In the village itself, apart from the occasional devastating news, life continued more or less as normal.
 One of the few entries in the school log book is an excerpt from County Council Circular E60 end of 1915: “With a view to economise fuel and light and also to release the older children earlier in the afternoon the County Education Committee has considered it advisable to make a new rule to the effect that in agricultural parishes the Afternoon Session of public Elementary Schools shall be from 1.30 to 3.30 pm."
 The end of the war is not noted in the school log book.
 It was closed for two weeks due to an outbreak of inluenza.
 It was not until 1924 that Armistice day was observed, as it was not until then that the half term holiday was brought back to October.

-Following the Military Service Act of 1916, which brought in conscription, much time was spent convincing the local tribunal that certain individuals were vital to local industry and the war effort.
+In Stoke, much time was spent trying to convince the local tribunal that certain individuals were vital to local industry and the war effort.
 A George Pocock was granted exemption on the grounds that he was the only competent boatman employed by the Drainage Board in an area covering 30,000 acres.

 Exemption was also granted to Stoke withy grower and basket maker, Edmund Boobyer, on behalf of Herbert Hembrow who looked after the withy boiler.
 It was argued that 22 women employees were dependent on his work and they were involved in supplying government orders.
 This was backed up by letters from the Office of Works regarding the supply of baskets to the Pigeon Flying Service and chairs for the Office of Works.
 Even more important than the baskets was the supply of willow to the large city basketmakers, producing a whole range of goods, from shell cases to military hampers.